 2) the sensitivity of these mismatches to repeated temperature excursions.

 Along with temperature extremes, the temp cycle test is performed in chambers that control number of cycles, dwell times, transfer times, or ramp rates.
 Elevator-type chambers are used when ramp rates between the low temperature and high temperature extremes must occur at a fairly rapid rate (for MIL-STD-883, test method 1010, for example).
 If a slower ramp rate between temperature extremes is required, a temperature cycle test chamber with a single chamber is best suited.
 By using a single-chamber piece of equipment the chamber can be set for a specified, slower ramp (for example, 10°C per minute).
-Silicon Cert Laboratories has the engineering expertise with Temperature Cycle testing.

 Temperature Cycle Test Specifications / Standards